- Forms (intranet)

 Access and Training

 - Before getting access to any core instrument, you will need to be trained in the proper use of the equipment.
-If you have not been trained, please contact Matt Cochran to arrange training.
+If you have not been trained, please visit the training page of the website to understand the training process.

 - For any training to be done, please fill out a training request for the specific type.

-- If you anticipate needing to use the machine after hours, please make sure you understand fully how to change the fluidics and shut down the instrument.
+- If you anticipate needing to use the machine after hours, you must undergo after hours training to be sure you understand fully how to change the fluidics and shut down the instrument.

 - It is against core policy to make reservations for anyone other than yourself.